Quantitative Susceptibility Mapping

 - Automatically convert unorganised DICOM or NIfTI data to the Brain Imaging Data Structure (BIDS)

 - Multi-echo combination

-- Automatically generate a common group space for the whole study, as well as average magnitude and QSM images that facilitate group-level analyses.
+- Automatically generate a common group space for the cohort, as well as average magnitude and QSM images that facilitate group-level analyses.

 - Automatically segment T1w data and register them to the QSM space to extract quantitative values in anatomical regions of interest.